 Let’s look on the positive side of gluten free life – being gluten free does not suck!
 Yes it’s annoying that we can’t eat everything we want, yes cross contamination is b*tch BUT at the end of the day things could be far worse so let’s try to focus on the good bits.

 To illustrate my point I have rounded up twenty amazingly delicious gluten free foods.
 I defy any gluten-eaters to not drool while reading this.
 Gluten free food ruuuuules!
-Make sure you read all the way to the bottom to find out some exclusive news about a very exciting Christmas treat coming our way later this year :).
+And with more gluten free products appearing on the shelves every month, if you’re fave product isn’t available right now you bet it will be soon.

 1. Fluffy Waffles